getify/You-Dont-Know-JS/es6 & beyond/ch6.md

 ### `copyWithin(..)` Prototype Method

-`Array#copyWithin(..)` is a new mutator method available to all arrays (including Typed Arrays -- see Chapter 5). `copyWithin(..)` copies a portion of an array to another location in the same array, overwriting whatever was there before.
+`Array#copyWithin(..)` is a new mutator method available to all arrays (including Typed Arrays; see Chapter 5). `copyWithin(..)` copies a portion of an array to another location in the same array, overwriting whatever was there before.

 The arguments are *target* (the index to copy to), *start* (the inclusive index to start the copying from), and optionally *end* (the exclusive index to stop copying).
 If any of the arguments are negative, they're taken to be relative from the end of the array.